emergency closing information

 Please ensure that the most current contact information is on file with the district.
 Any changes can be made via SISK12 (parent portal), email to email@example.com, or call 847-859-8055 / 847-859-8056.
 District 65 staff members can access the 'Change of Information Form' by navigating to the 'Staff Resources' section of our website and selecting 'HR Documents'.

-If appropriate based upon weather conditions, the Superintendent may decide to delay the start of the school day by 90 minutes.
-If this occurs, schools will open 90 minutes after their normal start time and will dismiss at the regularly scheduled time.
-In the event of a late start please note the following information:
+If appropriate based upon weather conditions, the Superintendent may decide to delay the start of the school day by two hours.
+If this occurs, schools will open two hours after the regular start time and will dismiss at the regularly scheduled time.
+In the event of a late start, please note the following information:

-- Bus transportation will be provided with adjusted pick-up times 90 minutes after the regularly scheduled time (+/- ten minutes).
+- Bus transportation will be provided with adjusted pick-up times two hours after the regularly scheduled time (+/- ten minutes).

 - Morning classes at the JEH Early Childhood Center will be cancelled.